Coburg Football Club: 2014–present: Return of the Lions

 The affiliation with the Richmond Football Club ended after the 2013 season; Coburg returned to operations as a stand-alone senior club in the VFL from 2014, and returned to the nickname "Lions".
-The club is yet to achieve any success since its return to stand-alone operation, and has not finished outside the bottom four during this period, with the exception of the 2021 season.
 During this time, the club has been coached by Peter German (2014–2017), Leigh Adams (2018–2019), Andrew Sturgess (2020–2022), and Jamie Cassidy-McNamara (2023-present).

+As a stand alone, Coburg consistently finished in the bottom four from 2014 till 2019, and even endured a winless season in 2023.
+However in the 2024 season, promising signs began to show under the coaching of Jamie Cassidy-McNamara, with Coburg narrowly missing finals in 2025 and 2026, but showing a greatly improved competitive edge throughout those seasons.

 Coburg formed a women's team in 2020, with a plan to join the VFL Women's competition in 2021.
 However, the plan did not eventuate.

 Instead, in 2021 two Coburg sides competed in the Premier and Second Division of the South Eastern Women's Football (SEWF) competition.
 Both teams entered the VAFA Women's (VAFAW) ahead of the 2023 season.